 - Any tampering with or removal of the IID

 WHAT SHOULD I DO IF I WANT A HARDSHIP LICENSE?

 As mentioned above, acquiring a hardship license is a very complicated and a particular process.
 Therefore, even if you are not sure if you are eligible for a hardship license, you should get legal assistance.
 Thus, the first thing you should do is contact an experienced Rhode Island Criminal Defense Attorney.
-The Law Office of David Ellison has experienced DUI lawyers who can look at the facts of your case and come up with the best strategy for you.
-You can contact the Law Office of David Ellison for legal representation today at (401)-230-5520.
+Ellison Law LLC has experienced DUI lawyers who can look at the facts of your case and come up with the best strategy for you.
+You can contact Ellison Law LLC for legal representation today at 401-230-5520.